metaplex-foundation/collection-migration-issues/README.md

-# BETA - Collection Migration Issues and Feature Requests
+# Collection Migration Issues and Feature Requests

 This repository serves as a place to report bugs/issues when migraing your NFT collection using the [Metaplex Collection Migration Tool](https://collections.metaplex.com).